-The correct amount of attic insulation will help reduce your energy bill.
+The proper amount of attic insulation will greatly reduce your energy bill.
 Attics are one of the easiest places in a house to insulate, especially if you'd like to “cap” your existing attic insulation by adding insulation to what you already have.

 Before insulating or deciding whether to add attic insulation, visit the U.S. Department of Energy’s website, to see if your existing attic insulation measures up.
-There is a chance it may not match with current government recommendations.
+There is a chance it may not be congruent with current government recommendations.

 Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
 Do not disturb it.
 Only attic insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation.